digbmc/pt-annotated/_essays/tempo-feature.md

 After compiling all of the screenshots and necessary metadata (screenshot timestamp, scene, and film), I used JupyterLab and Vega-Altair to create a strip-plot graph displaying all ten of PTA’s films along with a thumbnail for each screenshot taken.

-**Figure II: ASL of PTA’s Films**
+**Figure II: Shot Lengths of PTA’s Films**

-To capture the ASL of PTA’s films, I used open-source code from Distant Viewing Explorer to detect the shot boundaries (when one shot is cut/transitions to another shot) of each film. [^4] I then downloaded each film and converted the film files to mp4’s using ffmpeg.
+To capture the shot length of PTA’s films, I used open-source code from Distant Viewing Explorer to detect the shot boundaries (when one shot is cut/transitions to another shot) of each film. [^4] I then downloaded each film and converted the film files to mp4’s using ffmpeg.
 Next, I ran the converted MP4 through the Distant Viewing code, which produced a table with information about how many shot boundaries the film has, the timestamp (start and end of each shot), and the length of the shot.
 I compiled this information into a data sheet and, in JupyterLab, used Vega-Altair to make a scatter plot.
 The graph plots each sequential shot of every film (x-axis) and how long the shot is (y-axis).
-Thus, this graph displays the ASL of every one of PTA’s films.
+Thus, this graph displays the shot length of every one of PTA’s films.

 ### Figure I